qihongl/learn-hippo/docs/learned_encoding/decision_log.md

   full original task or evidence about human encoding.
 - Secondary analyses and figures may describe the confirmed result but may not change the primary outcome, seed set, or thresholds.

+## 2026-08-30 — Secondary mechanism analyses declared

+- These analyses are explicitly post-confirmatory and exploratory.
+- The learned checkpoints will be tested with full, mask-only, state-only, and cue-only policy inputs on new episode seeds beginning at 6,000,000.
+- Gate probabilities will be summarized by semantic completion level.
+- Fixed schedules will be reevaluated over a declared retrieval-temperature grid, and dense writing will be paired with a latest-trace oracle to test whether competitive retrieval is necessary for the dense-encoding disadvantage.